-2.2.1 As part of its supervisory tasks, the supervisory board shall pay special attention to the bank's risk management.
+Text Banking Code Implementation by ING 2.2.1 As part of its supervisory tasks, the supervisory board shall pay special attention to the bank's risk management.
 All discussions about risk management shall be prepared by a risk committee or a similar committee, which committee shall be appointed by the supervisory board from its ranks for this purpose.
 ING applies this principle.
 Per August 2009 a Risk Committee of the Supervisory Board has been installed.
-On a quarterly basis financial and non-financial risk reports are discussed in the Risk Committee and subsequently in the Supervisory Board.
+On a quarterly basis the Risk &amp; Capital Management report is discussed in the Risk Committee and subsequently in the Supervisory Board.
 The risk appetite statements are also discussed in the Risk Committee and subsequently in the Supervisory Board.
 The Charter of the Supervisory Board of ING Bank N.V. and the Risk Committee have been amended accordingly.
 For more information on Risk Management, see Chapter on Risk Management in ING's Annual Account section in the Annual Report.

-2.2.2 Both the risk committee and the audit committee shall be subject to specific requirements as regards competency and experience.
+Text Banking Code Implementation by ING 2.2.2 Both the risk committee and the audit committee shall be subject to specific requirements as regards competency and experience.
 For example, a number of members of the risk committee must have sound knowledge of the financial aspects of risk management or the experience needed to make a thorough assessment of risks.
 A number of members of the audit committee must have sound knowledge of financial reporting and internal control systems and audits or the experience needed to thoroughly supervise these areas.
 ING applies this principle.
 Both the members of the Audit Committee and the Risk Committee must meet specific requirements regarding competence and experience which are laid down in the Charters of the Audit and Risk Committee of the Supervisory Board.